The Councils of Estinnes and Friuli

 In last month’s blog on Sabbath history, we looked at the Roman Church councils from 506 to 796 AD.
 Many of these councils imposed Sunday observance and sometimes discouraged Sabbath observance.
 Fellowship with Jewish people was banned by several of them as a way to keep Christians from being influenced by some Biblical practices (such as the Sabbath).

 Of the councils during this period, two of them especially targeted Sabbath keeping: Estinnes and Friuli.
-In today’s blog, we will take an in-depth look at these councils.
+In today’s blog, we will review these councils.

 Estinnes (743) – This council is also called Liftinae, Liptina, Liptinese, Lestinna, Lestinnes, and other names.
 It was held in the heart of Frankish territory in what we would currently call Belgium.
 It was attended by both Frankish nobility and clergy in the Catholic Church.